EDUC • Education

 Requires Fieldwork.
 Carries graduate-level credit.

 Exploration of reading comprehension, language and literacy development for a diverse student group, and a holistic view of English language development.
 This course extends “literacy” to include content area literacy, literacy and language assessments, developing literacy in a wide variety of texts, as well as encouraging literacy outside the classroom.
+Additional focus is placed on understanding and developing literacy plans focused on growth of literacy skills, including students with cognitive deficits or below-grade-level literacy skills, with a special emphasis on dyslexia.

 Requires Fieldwork.
 Carries graduate-level credit.
 Prerequisite: EDUC 530.

 Examination of teaching and learning practices in the arts and social sciences, and their importance in modern elementary school classrooms.
 The course focuses on ways to integrate the arts and social sciences through dynamic, engaging, and innovative learning experiences.
+Includes a special emphasis on cross-cutting multiple subject areas (like literacy) into learning experiences.

 Requires Fieldwork.
 Carries graduate-level credit.

-EDUC 560 · Methods in Teaching Mathematics (K-8) 3 Credits
+EDUC 560 · Methods in Teaching Mathematics (TK-6) 3 Credits

 Exploration of best practices in teaching and learning mathematics, emphasizing teaching and assessment strategies that build understanding of math skills and concepts for a diverse group of learners.
 Course topics include aligning instruction to content standards, integrating instructional technology and online tools, and ways to make learning about math fun and engaging.